ediziks/BingGPT-Discord-Bot/README.md

 # BingGPT-Discord-Bot

-BingGPT Discord Bot on top of [https://github.com/acheong08/EdgeGPT](https://github.com/acheong08/EdgeGPT) reverse engineered API of Microsoft's Bing Chat which is currently running with GPT-4 and recently started to support Text-to-Image generation.
+BingGPT-Discord-Bot is a Discord bot that can be invited to any Discord servers and be interact with Microsoft's Bing Chat.
+It's on top of [https://github.com/acheong08/EdgeGPT](https://github.com/acheong08/EdgeGPT) reverse engineered API of Microsoft's Bing Chat which is currently running with GPT-4 and recently started to support Text-to-Image generation

 ## Setup

 ### Requirements